kavyavasudevan04/VLSI-LAB-EXP-2/README.md

 ## APPARATUS REQUIRED:
 VIVADO 2023.2
 ## PROCEDURE:
-STEP:1 Launch the Vivado 2023.2 software.
+STEP:1 Launch the Vivado 2023.2 software.<br>
-STEP:2 Click on “create project ” from the starting page of vivado.
+ STEP:2 Click on “create project ” from the starting page of vivado.<br>
-STEP:3 Choose the design entry method:RTL(verilog/VHDL).
+ STEP:3 Choose the design entry method:RTL(verilog/VHDL).<br>
-STEP:4 Create design source and give name to it and click finish.
+ STEP:4 Crete design source and give name to it and click finish.<br>
-STEP:5 Write the verilog code and check the syntax.
+ STEP:5 Write the verilog code and check the syntax.<br>
-STEP:6 Click “run simulation” in the navigator window and click “Run behavioral simulation”.
+ STEP:6 Click “run simulation” in the navigator window and click “Run behavioral simulation”.<br>
-STEP:7 Verify the output in the simulation window.
+ STEP:7 Verify the output in the simulation window.<br>

 ## Encoder
 ### Logic Diagram: